-Land use designations generally follow parcel boundaries and though not shown on the maps, land use designations extend to the centreline of any adjacent road right of way.
+Except as shown on the Land Use Designation maps (see Schedule L, LA1 map series), land use designations generally follow parcel boundaries and, though not shown on the maps, the land use designations extend to the centre line of adjacent roads.
 Where land use designations split parcels, the boundary will be considered approximate.